Shilin-LU/TF-ICON/README.md

 ### Data Preparation

 Several input samples are available under `./inputs` directory.
-Each sample involves one background (bg), one foreground (fg), one segmentation mask for the foreground (fg), and one user mask that denotes the desired composition location.
+Each sample involves one background (bg), one foreground (fg), one segmentation mask for the foreground (fg_mask), and one user mask that denotes the desired composition location (mask_bg_fg).
 The input data structure is like this:
 ```
 inputs
 ├── cross_domain